- PURPOSE

 Advisors may consider different options for students as described below.

-• Advise students at the beginning of their final semester that if they wish to complete a second major or a minor or concentration after they graduate, then they must declare that major or minor or concentration prior to the census date of their final semester.
+- Advise students at the beginning of their final semester that if they wish to complete an additional major or a minor or concentration after they graduate, then they must declare that major or minor or concentration prior to the census date of their final semester.
 Their graduation semester will still be the term in which they completed their primary degree requirements.
-The college should notify the Registrar’s Office of students that are continuing post-graduation to complete a secondary major or a minor or a concentration.
+The college should notify the Registrar’s Office of students that are continuing post-graduation to complete an additional major or a minor or a concentration.
 A major or minor or concentration completed after the degree is awarded will be added to the transcript with a notation indicating when it was completed.
 The GPA will not be recalculated for honors purposes.
 These additional programs must be completed within one academic year after degree completion.
 If students are undecided at the census date in their final semester – for whatever reasons – they should still plan to return.
 Please direct students to the Bursar’s tuition and fees webpage for the undergraduate rates if the student will be enrolled in less than nine credits.
+Students receiving financial assistance should speak with the Office of Financial Assistance regarding future aid eligibility.
 If they decide towards the end of their final semester to not return for an additional semester to complete the additional major or minor or concentration, then the college will need to notify the Registrar that the student is no longer pursing the additional major or minor or concentration, so to have an accurate student record on file.

 Academic Policy Committee Reviewed May 1, 2022